VIGNESH54/medical-llm-hallucination-detection-/README.md

 [MedHallu](https://huggingface.co/datasets/UTAustin-AIHealth/MedHallu) — a public, MIT-licensed benchmark of 10,000 medical question-answer pairs built on top of PubMedQA, developed by UT Austin's AI Health group.
 Each row contains a question, the real source context, a correct ("Ground Truth") answer, and a fabricated ("Hallucinated") answer, labeled by difficulty and hallucination category.

-For this project, 200 samples were randomly selected (seed=42, reproducible) from the labeled subset.
+All 1,000 labeled samples were used, with a fixed random assignment (seed=42, reproducible) of which answer (real or hallucinated) was shown for each question, held constant across both conditions for a fair paired comparison.

 ## Method